47chapters/letsgo/docs/backgound/architecture-and-technology-choices.md

 The _web_ component implements both the marketing website and the management dashboard.
 The management dashboard portion of the _web_ component requires user authentication, which is part of the LetsGo platform.

 The _API_ component exposes HTTP APIs of your application.
 These APIs are meant to be consumed by the management dashboard in the _web_ component, as well as directly by your customers.
 LetsGo supports securing the HTTP APIs.
-LetsGo also provides the implementation of a number of endpoints related to concepts it has an opinion about, for example [tenants and users](./tenants-and-users.md).
+LetsGo also provides the implementation of several endpoints related to concepts it has an opinion about, for example, [tenants and users](./tenants-and-users.md).

 The _worker_ component processes asynchronous work and is deployed behind a queue.
 New work for the _worker_ is enqueued by the _API_ component in the implementation of the various HTTP endpoints.
-The worker contains the scaffolding for some aspects of the app, for example [Stripe webhooks](../how-to/develop-the-worker.md), while remaining extensible to other types of asynchronous work you may want to introduce.
+The worker contains the scaffolding for some aspects of the app, for example, [Stripe webhooks](../how-to/develop-the-worker.md)], while remaining extensible to other types of asynchronous work you may want to introduce.

 The _database_ component supports persistent storage of data in your app.
 It is used from the _API_ and _worker_ components.
 Read more about it in the [data model](./data-model.md) section.

 Part of the LetsGo platform is a prescriptive model for [authentication and trust](./authentication-authorization-and-trust.md).
-It provides a way for securing access to the management dasboard that is part of the _web_ component, as well as the HTTP APIs implemented in the _API_ component.
+It provides a way for securing access to the management dashboard that is part of the _web_ component, as well as the HTTP APIs implemented in the _API_ component.

 Many SaaS businesses offer subscription-based pricing models.
 LetsGo supports managing the subscription lifecycle for tenants of your app.